Abhiram2552/Swedish-Leaf-Classification-/README.md

 pip install tensorflow keras matplotlib numpy
 ```

-## 🎯 Objective
+##Objective

 To evaluate and compare performance of different ML approaches in leaf classification, specifically:
 - Supervised (ANN, VGG16)
 - Unsupervised (SOM)

-## 📚 License
+## License

 This project is for academic and research purposes.

 ---

-📁 Developed as part of a machine learning project on shape-based classification.
+ Developed as part of a machine learning project on shape-based classification.